arindam31/PyTest_All_Examples/README.md

 # Introduction

-The project aims to show Pytest used for testing different kinds of test subjects
+The project aims to show testing demos with products and test scripts and possibly git workflow files to run using git actions and show reports.

 ## Project Structure
 Every test is for a specific subject.
 It can be a web page, a mocked hardware, or a backend service.